I Gave Up Sugar for 30 Days-Here's What Happened

 Sugar, in short, is everywhere.
 Indeed, researchers at the University of California, San Francisco, say manufacturers add sugar to 74 percent of the processed foods they make.
 And, as I discovered, they add it to foods you'd never consider "sweet" by any stretch of the sugary imagination.

 Sugar isn't just a threat to dental health, though dentists everywhere would remind you it's a leading culprit in cavities.
-Eating too much sugar also contributes to heart disease, obesity, high cholesterol and high blood pressure, all conditions that can lead to chronic health problems and even premature death.
+Eating too much sugar may also contribute to heart disease, obesity, high cholesterol and high blood pressure, all conditions that can lead to chronic health problems and even premature death.

 Learning to live without sugar—or at least learning to live with less of it—is an admirable goal for anyone, regardless of your health history.
 If you are considering a no-sugar period or want to just cut back dramatically on how much of the sweet stuff you're eating—natural or artificial—I offer some guidance for getting through the rough days and learning to love living without so much sugar.